getlantern/lantern/README.md

     >>> Compass is watching for changes.
 Press Ctrl-C to Stop.

-Start up the Node.js server simulating the Lantern backend:
+Start up the Node.js mock server simulating the Lantern backend:

     $ scripts/web-server.js
     Bayeux-attached http server running at...